saezlab/pypath/README.rst

     pip install Pygments-x.y.z.tar.gz

+Consult `the installation guide <https://pygments.org/docs/>`_ if you have any problem during setting up.

 Setup development environment
 -----------------------------
 After forking source code from the official repository, you can clone it from your repository.